jaxwilko/wn-game-plugin/docs/development.md

 So I now have a kinda cool rendering system for 2D canvas drawing, what else can I do with this thing, I thought...

 ## Creating a game engine vs creating a game
-Years ago I worked with a very experienced game dev at an e-commerce shop, a very good quote of hers I remember well was
+Years ago I worked with a very experienced game dev at an e-commerce shop.
+A very good quote of hers I remember well was
 > "If you're going to build a game, use a game engine.
 If you want to build a game engine, you will never make a game"

 This stayed with me over the years and when I finally got around to this project I decided I was not building a game.